Is handle making difficult for you, or do you just not like making them?

-I liked the extruder on the wall, but I’m not making 50 mugs at a time.
+I like the Wall Clay Extruder, but I’m not making 50 mugs at a time.
 Also, wall extruders can be hard for some potters to use.

 This Is How Easy It Is To Make A Cool Handle

-Take some nice soft well-wedged clay, your extruder, and a pick out a die.
+Take some nice soft well-wedged clay, your extruder, and pick out a die.

 Loading Your Clay Extruder

 The Extruder has two handles.
 Right above the top handle is a release button.
 While holding onto the top handle, only press down on the release button with your thumb.
 Then grab the handlebar of the plunger with your other hand and pull the plunger back and out of the cylinder.